captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## ROBYN:
 ...By reading Harvard Business Review?
+76
 ---
 ## SHARON:
 What!
-(Pause - refocusing.9
+(Pause - refocusing:)
 ---
 ## ROBYN:
----
-## SHARON:
-..
-I don't think off-loading pot brownies to Betty's adoleseent buek-toothed goddaughter is going to provide progress, entrepreneurial or otherwise.
-And you Imow, low profile, Sharon we are keeping a low profile we are not expanding a business.
+Sharon...
+I don't think off-loading pot brownies to Betty's adolescent buck-toothed goddaughter is going to provide progress, entrepreneurial or otherwise.
+And you know, low profile, Sharon we are keeping a low profile we are not expanding a business.
 Sustaining and expanding are two different activities and it's great that now you read Harvard Business Review but expanding is no longer an interest of mine.
 (Beat.)
 ---
 ## SHARON:
 And then there's this other thing.